seed067/seed/README.md

-# repos with projects from lectons
+# repos with projects from lections